Mar 31, 2012

 Gadamer, Polanyi and relativism (A recent presentation)

-Michael Dummet calls it “the scandal of philosophy,” that philosophy has no systematic methodology, while Richard Bernstein says the following:
+Michael Dummet (plagiarising Kant) calls it “the scandal of philosophy,” that philosophy has no systematic methodology, while Richard Bernstein says the following:

 Hovering in the background of this pursuit [of turning philosophy into a rigorous science] is what might be called ‘the Cartesian Anxiety’—the fear or apprehension that if there are no … basic constraints, no foundations, no determinate ‘rules of the game’, then we are confronted with intellectual and moral chaos where anything goes.